raindog308/roll20-aftermath/README.md

 # Hit Location Tables

 You can create a nice hit location button for you and your players by creating a rollable table.
+When you click the button, hit location is rolled and shown in the chat window:

+# image1

 Here are the steps:

 1. Load the two required dependency scripts: